gabriel-kwesie/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Using this link, you can log in as an Admin  http://localhost/osTicket/scp/login.php
+Using this link, you can log in as an Admin: http://localhost/osTicket/scp/login.php

 Using this link, you can submit a ticket as an end user: http://localhost/osTicket
 </p>
 <br />